Steph04m/3D-Cube-Simulation-with-SFML/README.md

 - *Simplicity.* The Painter's Algorithm's simplicity was a big reason.
 The algorithm works on a **polygon-by-polygon** basis.
 It starts by **sorting** the polygons by their depth, from the farthest one to the nearest one and after sorting them it draws them.
 It has some isssues and it's not a fast algorithm since it renders every object in the scene, even the non-visible ones, but for a 3D Cube it gets the job done.
 - *Easy to implement*.
 Implementing Painter's Algorithm was easy to implement.

+### Features and Commands
+The program features an FPS counter in the bottom left corner and some basic commands to rotate the Cube.
+- **WASD** or the Arrow-keys to rotate the Cube.
+- **ESC** to close the program.

 ## How to Compile and Run the Simulation
 ### Installing SFML library